gitter-badger/gocompat/README.md

 ## Contribution

-Contributions via issues and pull requests are more than welcome!
+If you have an idea of how to make this project better, please do share it at the [official golang-nuts list](https://groups.google.com/forum/#!topic/golang-nuts/IjLhL4OZmrQ).
+Contributions via [issues](https://github.com/s2gatev/gocompat/issues) and [pull requests](https://github.com/s2gatev/gocompat/pulls) are more than welcome!

 ## License